NoelKocheril/Python101/Lesson 02/Lesson02.md

 ### Basic If Statement

-The basic If statement in it's simplest form would look like:
+The basic "if" statement in it's simplest form would look like:

 ```
 if <expr>:
     <statement>
 ```

-In the above form, &lt;expr&gt; is an expression that will be evaluated as Boolean and if it is "Truthy", we will evaluate the code in the &lt;statement&gt;.
+In the above form, &lt;expr&gt; is an expression that will be evaluated as boolean and if it is "truthy", we will evaluate the code in the &lt;statement&gt;.

-Note: The colon after the expression is required.
+Note 1: The colon after the expression is required.

+Note 2: We will discuss "truthy" and "falsy" at a later point in the course.
+For now, if the expression is equal to true we will do one block of statements.

 Code that is outside of the indented code block will be executed regardless of whether the expression is true or false.